Wills, Trusts & Probate

 Are healthcare directives legally binding in California?

 Yes, healthcare directives can include your wishes regarding organ and tissue donation.
-You can specify whether you wish to donate organs after death and any particular instructions related to donation.
-This helps ensure your preferences are known and respected.
+You can indicate whether you want to donate organs after death and provide any specific instructions related to donation.
+Including this preference in your directives or on official documents like your driver’s license helps ensure your donation wishes are known and respected.
+When you include organ donation in your directives, it is helpful to inform family members and your healthcare agent so they understand your intent and can facilitate coordination with medical teams if donation becomes possible.

-Do I need a lawyer to create healthcare directives in Hillsborough?
+Do I need a lawyer to create healthcare directives?

 How often should I review my healthcare directives?